 GB Supporters Club which has been organising trips to the World

-the world’s only club for the followers of a national side.
+world’s only club for the followers of a national team.

 A couple of months later in Gdansk, Poland, Britain attempted to

 qualify for the 2002 Winter Olympics.
 This time they finished third of

 the four nations with only a win over Romania.
 It turned out to be GB’s